Sam-Dragon/cloud/gcp/app-engine.md

 - Deploy the new version but shift gradually [--migrate]

 > Splitting Traffic ways
-- It is used in connjuntion with set-traffic with '**--split-by**' flag
+- It is used in conjuntion with set-traffic with '**--split-by**' flag

 - IP Splitting [Less Recommended]
   - Based on IP address